Chana Masala or Chole Masala Recipe | Learn how to make Chole Masala(Stove-Top/Indian pressure Cooker Recipe)

-Chana Masala, one of the most popular Chickpeas dish in spicy onion and tomato masala.
-Best served with Steamed or Jeera rice.
-Vegan and gluten-free..
+Chana Masala is one of the most popular Indian curry made with Chickpeas or Garbanzo beans in spicy onion and tomato masala.

 What is Chole Masala or Chana Masala